 The missed opportunities, the failed deadlines, or the big prospect you didn’t land are usually what we tend to focus on more.

-Instead, make a list of goals and accomplishments that you and your team achieved in 2019 and post it for them to see before they head off for the holidays.
+Instead, make a list of goals and accomplishments you and your team achieved in 2020 and post it for them to see before they head off for the holidays.
 And keep it up for when they return in the new year.

 Tip #6: Identify Specific Strengths of Your Team